 3) Find your resources

-There are loads of really great science club ideas online.
+There are loads of great ideas for science clubs' activities online.
 Wow Science has collected some of the best from all over the internet, and grouped them by topic, so is a great place to start.
 Another strong option is to sign up to run the Crest awards scheme, developed by the British Science Association.
 This gives young people the chance to design and carry out their own science fun experiments, in a structured way.
 There are different levels of difficulty available for different age groups, and costs start at just £1 per child.
 And for even more inspiration check out our post on exciting activities for Science Week - many of these can be run year-round too!

 Plus there's always the option to book fun science workshops for schools with Braintastic!
 Science instead!
 Packed full of science fun, experiments and mind blowing illusions that highlight their amazing brains in action as we explore the surprising science of the senses.
 Available live in-person, as a package with our science shows for schools, or online where each of the 6 weeks includes an introductory video with demos and interactive activities for the kids to join in with, followed by creating their own experiments and illusions from our worksheets.
 The activities all use simple materials, and are designed to be easily followed by students in KS1 and KS2.
-Just get in touch with Braintastic!'s Ginny to discuss the details.
+Just get in touch to discuss the details.

 And to help get you started we're offering a free taster show to anyone who joins our mailing list.
 You'll get a 10min video full of mind bending illusions and an activity pack for science club - just sign up below.